Sterlingcoin/Sterlingcoin-1.6.2.0-Release/README.md

 http://www.sterlingcoin.org.uk

-Copyright (c) 2014-2017 Sterlingcoin Developers
+Copyright (c) 2014 - 2017 Sterlingcoin Developers

 What is Sterlingcoin?
+The cryptocurrency of and from the UK & British Isles for the world.
 ----------------
 X13
 PoW/PoS for 6 Months